sabinadams/aurora/README.md

 > Technically speaking, in this scenario the `Author.prisma` file does not need the `Book` alias or `books` field on the `Author` model as those will get merged in from the `Book.prisma` schema.
 But I left them in to make the model more explicit.

 ---

+## Contributing

+We'll be very thankful for all your contributions, whether it's for helping us find issues in our code, highlighting features that're missing, writing tests for uncovered cases, or contributing to the codebase.

+Read the [Contributing guide](https://github.com/sabinadams/aurora/blob/master/CONTRIBUTING.md) to get started.

 ## Missing Something?